piecioshka/dm-es2015-chat/README.md

 # dm-es2015-chat

-> Chat application for the DevMeetings' ES2015.
+> Chat application for the DevMeetings ES2015.

 ## Installation